Sandvik expects bigger market for battery-driven mining gear in 2-3 years

 “Let’s say we start selling more electric than diesel in 10 years ... before most diesel has been swapped for electricity, it’s been more like 15-20 years,” Ager said, adding Canada has moved farthest due to tough diesel rules.

-Sites which use Sandvik's battery-electric equipment include Newmont's (NEM.N) Borden gold mine and New Gold's (NGD.TO) New Afton mine in Canada.
+Sites which use Sandvik’s battery-electric equipment include Newmont’s Borden gold mine and New Gold’s New Afton mine in Canada.

 The Swedish firm, whose equipment uses lithium-ion rechargeable batteries, expects to offer a full range of underground electric loaders and haul trucks by 2022.